n8maninger/sia-host-errors/README.md

 # Important Log Items
+These log items indicate an issue with your host and should be fixed immediately for the health of your host

 ## host has reached its collateral budget and cannot accept the file contract
 Your host has reached its maximum collateral budget.
 Restart Sia to clear stale contracts or increase collateral budget